kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

         node01   Ready    <none>   13m   v1.27.4   172.31.26.150   <none>        Ubuntu 22.04.2 LTS   5.19.0-1028-aws   containerd://1.6.12
         ```

-    1. Using the INTERNAL-IP and the nodePort value set on the service, form a `curl` command
+    1. Using the INTERNAL-IP and the nodePort value set on the service, form a `curl` command.
+The IP will be different to what is shown here.

         ```bash
         curl http://172.31.26.150:30080